nyanzebra/korean/문법/Color verbs.md

 Always remove ㅎ and put ㅐ(요)

 In English this is similar to reddened or whitened or blackened.
-Or reddening
+Or reddening, etc...
 ### Form
 ### Restrictions
 ### Examples